Top Things to Do in Jamestown, Virginia: Don’t Miss These Sites

 Once you’ve had your fill of the Jamestown Settlement indoor exhibit galleries, you can make your way to the outdoor exhibits.
 There you’ll find re-creations of the three ships that brought 104 settlers to Jamestown, the Susan Constant, Discovery, and Godspeed.

 When we were there, all three ships were open for visitors to climb aboard and poke around.
-Living history interpreters answer questions about the ships and what the voyage may have been like.
+Living history interpreters answered our questions about the ships and what the voyage may have been like.

 The replica James Fort includes several buildings open for visitors to walk through such as a chapel, an armory (where the weapons, ammunition, and armor were stored), and a small house.